Friday, November 22, 2024

 No, Comcast has no idea when all this is going to happen.
 The guy's suggestion was to keep calling in to complain.
 Yay.

 Anyway, we are Internet-less for the immediate future.
-A road crew from Kent came by the morning after the storm and cut up the fallen branch and hauled it away (just as was coming out of the garage with a handsaw in hand and my face set with grim determination).
+A road crew from Kent came by the morning after the storm and cut up the fallen branch and hauled it away (just as I was coming out of the garage with a handsaw in hand and my face set with grim determination).
 So, good work Kent Road Crew.
 And Wednesday morning consisted of cleaning up the mid-sized branches.
 Thursday is when we got the bad news that Comcast was neither as cool as Puget Sound Energy or the Kent Road Crew.
 And by Thursday afternoon I was already looking for a way to get back online.

 Yahsee, my current gig (Senior Writer for Elder Scrolls Online - I don't know if I mentioned that), requires I get online to communicate with coworkers and put things into the engine.
 So no connectivity, no work.
 It was a forced vacation, and while I still had some PTO left for the year, I was planning on spending it elsewhere.
 And after two days of quietly reading in a warming waterbed, I was pretty much chomping at the bit to get back to it.

 So, I made some phone calls.
 Some friends were still without power at that point, but one had both power and connectivity, and I hauled my desktop down to his place and set up on his usually-unused dining room table.
-And then had to get a "wifi usb dongle" to hook everything up to the friend's Internet (at home I use a long ethernet cable plugged directly into the router).
+And then had to get a "wifi usb dongle" to hook everything up to the friend's Internet (at home I use a long Ethernet cable plugged directly into the router).
 But now I am back in business, such as it goes, for the foreseeable future.
 Just in time to lay down my tools for Thanksgiving.

 I will update this when/if we get to the stage where I return to my former haunts.
 In the meantime, I am in a bit of exile here.
 But at least I can contact the outside world again.